 The emcee must remind the guests to sign the guestbook if the couple prepared one.
 They can direct the guests to where the book is.

-Furthermore, the master of ceremonies in weddings also tells the guests what else is available.
+Furthermore, the master of ceremonies at weddings also tells the guests what else is available.
 If there is a photo booth, the emcee can point it out.
 If the open bar has started serving drinks, the emcee can encourage guests — of legal age — to get their fill.

 7. They will introduce the wedding party upon their arrival at the reception.